 As most people walk back down, the second part of the walk is much quieter and more pleasant.

 You will find another lookout (Karingana) at the 5.4km mark and will then make your way back through the valley.

 You won’t find many facilities around however, you can stay at the Ayers Rock resort campground.
 They have different types of accommodation including affordable camping spots.

-By Pauline from BeeLoved City
+Contributed by Pauline from BeeLoved City

 Have you conquered a hike in Australia?
 What was your favourite and why?
 Is there somewhere you would recommend that hasn’t been mentioned?
 Let us know, by leaving a comment below.

 Continue your travel planning in Australia, with these useful posts

 - 5 must islands to visit in Australia